 Minimising the spread of infectious diseases in the workplace is important to keeping staff safe and well at work.

-What is required under the Act
+What is required under the Health and Safety at Work Act

 Any infectious disease encountered in the workplace is considered a workplace hazard.